 Online reviews influence the consumer behavior of all of us.
 Companies are recognizing the importance of this and are addressing the issue more and more professionally.
 “Review syndication” is becoming increasingly important, whether for product reviews in online retail or for location reviews on Google.
 We explain what it’s all about.

 Nothing attracts buyers more than a product with a positive review, and nothing deters more than a negative review.
 Except maybe no review at all.
 Today, this counts not only for the online world, but also for brick-and-mortar sales.
 Consumers get information online, no matter where the purchase ultimately takes place.
 Amazon is now the No. 1 product search engine, and product reviews influence the algorithm for displaying the search results page and thus guide the consumer to make a purchase.

 Review Syndication.
-Over the last few years, providers have established themselves on the market that help companies to accumulate and distribute reviews.
+Over the last few years, software solutions have been established on the market that help companies to accumulate and distribute reviews.
 The goal is to reach even more consumers with the existing reviews.
 Review syndication is thus intended to distribute user-generated content from one website to several.

 For example, brand manufacturers can distribute reviews generated on their own webshop to the product detail page of other eTailers.
 In this example, it is also conceivable that a review from the German webshop is transferred to the company’s own English or French webshop.

 Review syndication for Google or location reviews works in exactly the same way.
 The aim is always to make the existing reviews visible to the consumer across different platforms.